 It is common for all children to acquire head lice, but it is when they go untreated and become irritating and painful that it becomes neglectful.
 The consequences of untreated dental care can affect the way in which a child eats, or speaks, as well as their confidence and social interaction.
 This might result from a failure to keep dental appointments or may be the consequence of a child never having been shown how to brush their teeth.
-Parents have choices about some aspects of the management of their children's health needs (such as whether their child should have immunisations), and some families have religious have immunisations), and some families have religious beliefs which may need to be considered, but a child's right to be healthy should never be compromised by parental indifference or sabotage.
+Parents have choices about some aspects of the management of their children's health needs (such as whether their child should have immunisations), and some families have religious beliefs which may need to be considered, but a child's right to be healthy should never be compromised by parental indifference or sabotage.